Jawz84/Blog/PowerShell Contributing.md

 They are all very helpful and friendly people.
 It can take a few weeks for the whole review/finetuning process to complete.

-Once all the CI checks turn green, and your reviewers are satisfied, your PR will be merged and your code is added to the codebase :-)
+Once all the CI checks turn green, and your reviewers are satisfied, your PR will be merged and your code is added to the codebase at the next public release. :-)
+Releases are roughly every month, so it may be a few weeks before merged code actually becomes publicly available in a released version.

 ## Closing remarks

 I hope this blog will help you find your way contributing to PowerShell.
-It's a great language, an even greater community.
-This offers all kinds of chances to learn new things, and meet new like minded people!
+It's a great language, and an even greater community.
+This offers all kinds of chances to learn new things, and meet new like-minded people!
 Please feel free to reach out to me if you have questions.
-You can [ping me on Twitter](https://www.twitter.com/Jawz_84), or drop me a message on Slack.
+You can [ping me on Twitter](https://www.twitter.com/Jawz_84), or drop me a message on PowerShell.Slack.com. @jawz_84.

-A special thank you goes to Joel (Sallow) Francis for reviewing!
+A special thank you goes to Joel (Sallow) Francis and Jelle de Graaf for reviewing!